 Are you one of those people, like I was a year ago, who feels they have a novel inside them, but doesn’t know how to get it out?

-I want to help you get that written in 2019!
+I want to help you get it written!

 A year ago I made the decision to knuckle down with my writing.
 I’d written a few short things, and enjoyed the process, but knew I wanted to write something longer.